✨ Get to know Boldin’s AI Planner Assistant

 Not sure what you want to be doing in retirement?
 Explore 120 ideas for what to do in retirement.

-Most Affordable States: If you are curious, here are the five states with some of the best housing affordability: Mississippi, West Virginia, Arkansas, Alabama, and Kentucky.
+States with the Most Affordable Housing: If you are curious, here are the five states with some of the best housing affordability: Mississippi, West Virginia, Arkansas, Alabama, and Kentucky.

 Taxes can be a big line item in many retirement budgets.
-So, considering state taxes can be a critical factor to your decision about the best state for your retirement.
-State and local taxes can include income tax, property tax, sales taxes, estate taxes and more.
+So, considering state taxes can be a critical factor in your decision about the best state for your retirement.
+State and local taxes can include income tax, property tax, sales taxes, estate taxes, and more.

 Learn more about the best states for low taxes or compare a relocation scenario in the Boldin Retirement Planner –